 Required only for those incoming music majors or students who plan to take music major classes, who have previously studied four-part writing and can realize a figured bass or harmonize a melody.
 In other words, if you have sufficient background that you think you may place ahead in the harmony sequence, rather than at the beginning of the harmony sequence, this test is for you.
 The optional Harmony Advanced Placement Exam in Spring 2017 will take place on Friday, 01/13, 3-5pm.
 Please see department academic calendar for the date, time and place.

-If you are an intending music major and have little or no keyboard experience, you are strongly encouraged to take Piano 405 while you are completing your lower division musicianship and harmony requirements.
-For admission to Piano 405, you must take the Musicianship Placement Exam and the Piano 405 Placement Exam.
-Priority for enrollment is given to Music Majors enrolled in Musicianship 49B, 50 or 51.
-A sign up sheet for the Music 405 Placement Exam will be posted on the bulletin board outside room 107 during the first week of classes.
+If you are an intending music major and have little or no keyboard experience, you are strongly encouraged to take Music 45M (Elementary Piano) while you are completing your lower division musicianship and harmony requirements.
+For admission to Music 45M, you must take the Musicianship Placement Exam and the Music 45M Placement Exam.
+Priority for enrollment is given to Music Majors enrolled in Musicianship 52A, 52B or 152A.
+A sign up sheet for the Music 45M Placement Exam will be posted on the bulletin board outside room 107 during the first week of classes.
 Be sure to sign up.

-Students wishing to pre-enroll in music major courses before completing the Placement Procedure should enroll in 49B and 49C unless they have had considerable formal training in musicianship and/or harmony.
-Those who have had formal training should look at the placement criteria for musicianship and harmony and estimate where they will place.
+Students wishing to pre-enroll in music major courses before completing the Placement Procedure should enroll in 52A and 53A unless: 1) they have had little to no aural training or music theory study, in which case they should enroll in Music 20A*; or 2) they have had extensive formal training in musicianship, theory and part-writing, in which case they should look at the placement criteria for musicianship and harmony in order to estimate where they will place.
 Adjustments to your schedule can be made during the add/drop period during the semester.

-Students with little musical background should sign up for 20A before beginning the music major classes in musicianship and harmony.
-Once they have acquired more musical skills, they may take the Music Placement Test to see if they qualify for music major classes.
+*Students with little to no experience with aural training or music theory study should sign up for 20A before beginning the music major classes in musicianship and harmony.
+Once they have successfully completed 20A, they may take the Musicianship Placement Exam to see if they are able to proceed with music major classes (52A/53A and above).
 See the criteria for placement in the musicianship series if you think this might apply to you.

 Placement Exam Policy

-The Music Department only offers one section of 49B and 49C in spring semesters.
+The Music Department only offers one section of 52A and 53A in spring semesters.
 Entry into these classes will be competitive based on Placement Exam results.
-The continuing sequence of those classes (Fall 50-60, Spring 51-61) will also have only one section each.
+The continuing sequence of those classes (Fall 52B-53B, Spring 152A-153A) will also have only one section each.
 Students should plan to take their musicianship and harmony classes without interruption to maximize their chances of securing a spot.